Porting Boards

 For backwards compatibility, RIOT supports board aliases that can be used

-in place of the actual board name in the environment or Make variable BOARD
+in place of the actual board name in the environment or Make variable BOARD.

 A list of all existing board aliases can be found in